aerospike-examples/spark-aerospike-example/README.md

 # spark-aerojoin-example
-An example app that makes use of aeroJoin to read records from the aerospike database into a DataSet
+An example app that makes use of aeroJoin

 ## Building and running